 As a freshman, a student is assigned to a faculty adviser, who provides career planning advisement and when appropriate, referrals.
 In addition, the College of Engineering sponsors programs that inform freshman students about career opportunities available in each major field of engineering.
-Finally, all freshmen are required to take EGR 1700 Introduction to Engineering.
-This course provides both an overview and hands-on experience in all fields of engineering offered by the College.
+Finally, all freshmen are required to take EGR 1200 Interdisciplinary Projects I and EGR 1205 Interdisciplinary Projects II.
+These courses provide both an overview and hands-on experience in all fields of engineering offered by the College.